 - 1. Each robot if named can only have a name (G-rated) approved by an adult team leader before the tournament. - 2.
 Multiple processors (such as two KIPR robot controllers) may exist on a single robot. - a.
 You may use any combination up to two of the KIPR wallaby and/or wombat - 3.
 It is not necessary to use all the parts in a kit. - 4.
-Each Starting Box is 14" tall.
-The starting box is defined by the interior edge of the PVC and the interior edge of the black tape around the perimeter of the starting box (Robots may touch or overhang the black tape line of the Isolation Boxes that are within the perimeter of the starting box as long as the robots DOES NOT touch the Prepared mRNA Sample (Rock a Stack) or the Purified mRNA and Contaminants Capsules (Green and Red 2" Cube) refer to figure below.

-- 5. All elements of a team's entry must be within the volume of the Starting Box at game start. - 6.
-After game start, robots are allowed to expand in size. - 7.
-Starting light sensors may be shielded as demonstrated in the workshop slides and in the construction rules and neither sensor nor shielding may extend outside the Starting Box. - 8.
+The Large Starting Box is 14" tall.
+The Small Starting Box is 21" tall.
+A starting box is defined by the interior edge of the PVC and the interior edge of the black tape around the perimeter of the starting box.
+Robots may not touch any game piece at the start of the game. - 5.
+All elements of a team's entry must be within the volume of the Starting Box at game start. - 6.
+After game start, robots are allowed to expand in size. - While not always necessary, starting light sensors may be shielded as demonstrated in the workshop slides and in the construction rules and neither sensor nor shielding may extend outside the Starting Box. - 8.
 All independent structures not under computer control should be clearly marked with the team's number.
 Maximum label size is 1" diameter (Avery #5410), or you may use permanent marker directly on the structure.
 Teams may only run robots with their team number on them. - 9.
 Robot teams can have a maximum of 4 independent structures on the game table at a time - a.
 A team's entry, including any supplied game pieces, must fit in the Starting Box without any external restraint at game start (the Starting Box floor and border PVC is not an external restraint). - b.
 Each structure must be large enough so that it does not, in the judge's opinion, constitute a jamming or entanglement hazard. - c.
 Examples of structures include: robots, barricades, detachable baskets, etc. - d.
 A team's entry can contain as many robots up to the structures limit as can be constructed from the parts in a single kit. - e.
 Items intentionally ejected from a robot count as structures (judges judge intention); there are special rules regarding projectiles, discussed later. - f.
 The igus[©] chain must be permanently affixed to a robot (defined as a KIPR Robot Controller with a minimum of two attached motors) by at least one end of the chain.
 Using the igus[©] chain in a gear-driven system for motion of a robot component counts as being affixed to the robot.
 The igus[©] chain may not be used as a projectile (even tethered) or as an independent structure.
-If the Head Judge deems the use of the igus[©] chain to be in violation of this rule, the offending team will be disqualified for the round.

-- 10. No electrical modifications may be made to any KIPR robot controller, the Create, any sensors or any motors, except for substitution of batteries with one approved by KIPR. - 11.
+If the Head Judge deems the use of the igus[©] chain to be in violation of this rule, the offending team will be disqualified for the round. - 10.
+No electrical modifications may be made to any KIPR robot controller, the Create, any sensors or any motors, except for substitution of batteries with one approved by KIPR. - 11.
 No wire extensions may be used except those provided in the kit. - 12.
-Entanglement strategies that involve an independent structure are not in line with the Spirit of Botball and may be subject to disqualification as determined by the Head Judge.
+Offensive entanglement strategies that involve an independent structure are not in line with the Spirit of Botball and may be subject to disqualification as determined by the Head Judge.